Frequently Asked Questions about Medical Cannabis in Washington State

 Medical Cannabis

-Governor Jay Inslee signed HB1453 into law, which is currently slated to go into effect on June 6, 2024.
+Governor Jay Inslee signed HB1453 into law, which went into effect on June 6, 2024.
 This bill allows a tax exemption for the cannabis excise tax (37%) on DOH-compliant products (NOT ALL CANNABIS PRODUCTS) for patients registered in Washington’s medical cannabis database.

-What is Hashtag doing to prepare for this change in medical cannabis?
+How is Hashtag adjusting to this change in medical cannabis?

 What can Hashtag offer to medical marijuana patients in Washington state?